feliperohde/xvtx/README.md

 ```

+## Change log

+### 1.0.20 see more by using "xvtx -h"
+- Added individual file upload by using "--file" argument
+- Added list file upload by using "--file file1.js,file2.css" argument
+- Added individual file upload by using "--template" argument
+- Added template crateing parameter by using "--create true" argument

 ## Thanks
-This project is a simplified copy of [Guilherme Paiva project], so great thanks to Guilherme Paiva, really.
+This project is a simplified and modified version of [Guilherme Paiva project], so great thanks to Guilherme Paiva, really.

 ## Next steps